catalyst-cloud/catalystcloud-docs/source/database.rst

   +-------------------+--------------------------------------+

-Check on the status os the new instance, once it ia ``ACTIVE`` we can continue.
+Check on the status of the new instance, once it is ``ACTIVE`` we can continue.

 .. code-block:: bash